Billy Edwin Reid: Initial murders

 In 2006, Reid was arrested at his home in Denver, and was charged with the murder of Lenell Williams, after investigators successfully identified a match in his DNA to traces of biological evidence found at the crime scene.
 Her body was found in a humiliating position on October 14, 1989, near Clear Creek by two East High School students.

-After further examination, they also charged him for the murder of Lisa Kay Kelly, a prostitute whose badly decomposed body was found on March 24, 1989, on a mountain side.
+After further examination, they also charged him for the murder of Lisa Kay Kelly, a sex worker whose badly decomposed body was found on March 24, 1989, on a mountain side.
 She remained unidentified for 17 years until a partial fingerprint found on her body matched that of Kelly, who had been missing since 1988.
 In addition, officials also speculated that Reid killed Queena Sanders in 1988.
-At the time of the murders Reid was a transient who is known to have traveled extensively between California and Colorado.
-In 2008, Reid was convicted of killing Williams and Kelly after a jury verdict, and days later he was sentenced to life imprisonment.
+At the time of the murders, Reid was a transient who is known to have traveled extensively between California and Colorado.
+In 2008, Reid was convicted of killing Williams and Kelly after a jury verdict, and days later he was sentenced to life imprisonment plus 48 years.